2021 Art Competition

-- Complete the enclosed 2020 Student Information/Release Form
+- Must have the 2021 Student Release Form

 - Paintings: oil, acrylics, watercolor, etc.